-9.6 The Right to Rectification
+11.6 The Right to Rectification

-A Data Subject may request the Association to have inaccurate Personal Data rectified.
-If appropriate, a Data Subject may also request the Association to have incomplete Personal Data completed.
+A Data Subject may request MHA to have inaccurate Personal Data rectified.
+If appropriate, a Data Subject may also request MHA to have incomplete Personal Data completed.

-Each request received by the Association will require to be considered on its own merits and legal advice will require to be obtained in relation to such requests from time to time.
-The DPO will have responsibility for accepting or refusing the Data Subject's request in accordance with clause 9.6 and will respond in writing to the request.
+Each request received will require to be considered on its own merits and legal advice will require to be obtained in relation to such requests from time to time.
+The DPO will have responsibility for accepting or refusing the Data Subject's request and will respond in writing to the request.

-10. PRIVACY IMPACT ASSESSMENTS ("PIAs")
+12. DATA PROTECTON IMPACT ASSESSMENTS ("DPIAs")